serrasinem/FASTDial/README.md

 The dialogue management service of FASTDial heavily  depends on the middleware interaction to retrieve the relevant information throughout the dialogue.
 The necessary middleware interaction is handled by using web service responses/Telegram midware KB simulation.
 FASTDial produces 2-types of DMS outputs: i) Machine Utterance and ii) API call.

+To install FASTDial, please check the Installation.md file.
+To implement new intents or create a client, please check the IntentTutorial.md file.

 You can find he further details in the paper listed below.

 ## Reference